-Reports: update on projects involving a Bureau or Commissioner's Office.
+Reports: update on projects involving a Bureau, Commissioner or Auditor Office.

 7. SUBMISSION OF DOCUMENTS

 The Auditor's Office requires that both paper and electronic copies of documents be filed with the Council Clerk via the Commissioners' offices in order for an item to be placed on the Council Agenda.